Previewing and Publishing

 This preview zapcode is only active for 5 minutes, please do not use it on your final target image or call-to-action designs.

 When an experience is completed, or if it's been updated, it can be published to a project on your ZapWorks account.
-Publishing an experience makes it live, meaning it can be launched using the project's triggers ie. its zapcode, QR code, deep link, etc.
+Publishing an experience makes it live, meaning it can be launched using any of the project's triggers ie. its zapcode, QR code, deep link, etc.

 Before a Studio experience can be published, a new project must be created on your ZapWorks account.